-Jones, though, is not often satisfied and his desire to accomplish more is the incredible force that drives him every single day.
-His drive and determination as both a recruiter and a coach are two of the main reasons why Florida State is the third-winningest program in the ACC in the last nine seasons.
+His drive and determination as both a recruiter and a coach are two of the main reasons why Florida State is the third-winningest program in the ACC since the start of the 2005-06 season.

-Jones has coached in four of the last six NCAA Tournaments and helped the Seminoles to the Sweet 16 of the 2011 NCAA Tournament.
+Jones has coached in four of the last eight NCAA Tournaments and helped the Seminoles to the Sweet 16 of the 2011 NCAA Tournament.
 He helped guide Florida State to the first ACC Championship in school history in 2012 and to four straight NCAA Tournament appearances from 2009-12.
-The Seminoles have won more ACC games in 12 years with Jones on the sideline (98) than they did in their first 11 years in the ACC (70) and he has helped the program increase its winning percentage in conference games by more than 10 percent.
+The Seminoles have won more ACC games in 14 years with Jones on the sideline (113) than they did in their first 11 years in the ACC (70) and he has helped the program increase its winning percentage in conference games by more than 10 percent.

-Working in concert with head coach Leonard Hamilton for 18 of the last 19 seasons, Jones has systematically helped assemble then expertly coached winning basketball players and teams to heights never before seen in the programs he has worked to build.
+Jones has systematically helped assemble then expertly coached winning basketball players and teams to heights unmatched in the programs he has worked to build.
 He helped coach Miami to a regular season championship in the Big East in 2000 only six years after the Hurricanes went winless in Big East play.
 He helped coach Mississippi State to the SEC Tournament Championship in 2002 – a title that marked only the second tournament championship in school history.
-Most recently, Jones helped Florida State win the ACC Tournament in 2012.
+At Florida State, Jones helped the Seminoles win the ACC Tournament in 2012.
 Florida State’s ACC Championship is the most significant championship in Jones’ career considering the Seminoles defeated two of the top four all-time winningest programs (Duke and North Carolina) in the semifinals and championship games of the event.